Admission

 Master of Arts in Teaching

-Those interested in applying to the M.A.T. program should submit a completed application, have an undergraduate major (or demonstrate equivalent subject area knowledge) in their desired teaching discipline, and be prepared to submit a passing score on the appropriate Massachusetts Test for Educator Licensure (MTEL).
-Applicants who have not yet taken the MTEL are still able to apply.
+Those interested in applying to the Master of Arts in Teaching (MAT) program should submit a completed application and have an undergraduate major (or demonstrate equivalent subject area knowledge) in their desired teaching discipline.

-The preferred application deadline is January 15.
 For details and procedures, see the online application or the Master of Arts in Teaching information in the catalog.
 Applications received after the preferred date will be reviewed on a case-by-case basis through May.

-Master of Arts in Teaching Mathematics
+Master of Arts in Teaching, Mathematics

-Those interested in applying to the M.A.M.T. program must have a teaching license (initial or professional) and at least a bachelor's degree.
-Prospective students should consult the program’s website for details and to access the online application.
+Those interested in applying to the Master of Arts in Teaching, Mathematics (MATM) program should submit a completed application and must have at least a bachelor's degree.
+GRE scores are not required.
+Interested applicants should consult the program’s website for details and to access the online application.

-Master of Arts in Teacher Leadership
+Master of Arts in Teaching, Teacher Leadership

-Those interested in applying to the M.A.T.L. program must have a teaching license, a bachelor's degree, and a history of effective classroom practice and strong passion for student learning.
+Those interested in applying to the Master of Arts in Teaching, Teacher Leadership (MATL) must have a bachelor's degree, a history of effective classroom practice, and strong passion for student learning.
 GRE scores are not required.
 Interested applicants should consult the program’s website for details and to access the online application.

 Non-degree Study at the Graduate Level

-Cooperative Ph.D.
+Five College Cooperative Ph.D.

 A cooperative doctoral program is offered by Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst in astronomy, biological sciences, chemistry, geology, and physics.
 The degree is awarded by the University of Massachusetts but in exceptional cases much of the work leading to the degree may be taken at one of the participating institutions.
 Information about specific areas of research can be obtained from the chair of the appropriate department at Mount Holyoke College.
 General information and application materials are available from the graduate school at the University of Massachusetts.
 All applications must be made directly to the University of Massachusetts.